-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 A trip down memory lane

-I first heard about Shopify back in early 2016.
+I first heard about Shopify (NYSE:SHOP) back in early 2016.
 The company had first sold shares to the public the prior May, and the IPO was languishing.
 It was a new category for me, and one that seemed to make lots of sense.
 And it seemed a little odd-ball with a very passionate CEO who wore what I might describe as an engineer cap and enormous glasses at all times and who apparently began writing code before he was 12.
-The company was founded in a coffee shop in Ottawa and still maintains its headquarters in Canada’s capital in a rather quirky building that suits the personality of the company although much of its operations are in Waterloo, Ontario.
+The company was founded in a coffee shop in Ottawa and still maintains its headquarters in Canada's capital in a rather quirky building that suits the personality of the company, although much of its operations are in Waterloo, Ontario.

-At the time I first came to learn about the company its revenue run rate was all of $300 million and it was unprofitable and cash flow break-even.
-And it was in hyper-growth mode with revenues expanding at around triple digit rates.
+At the time I first came to learn about the company, its revenue run rate was all of $300 million, and it was unprofitable and cash flow breakeven.
+And it was in hyper-growth mode with revenues expanding at around triple-digit rates.
 I bought my first shares that spring at a price just over $30/share, after the company launched its IPO at $17 and started trading at $28.
-It was a bit of a shot in the dark-I had no idea of just how large the category would become, and how much innovation the company would be able to pack into a few years.
+It was a bit of a shot in the dark - I had no idea of just how large the category would become, and how much innovation the company would be able to pack into a few years.

 It is an old investing adage that one of the hardest parts of investing is holding on to a position.
 I confess, although I traded around my holding, by the end of 2018, after defending the company and the shares from the less than prescient comments of the wicked lemon man, I finally took my profits - just before the shares began their seminal spike.
 And since that time, while I have commented about the company, I haven't been quite tempted to reenter the name, always afraid of its lofty valuation that proceeded to get loftier more or less after each quarter, with one short-lived exception.